atas/ssg/README.md

 ## Enabling GitHub Pages

-**This project uses a Custom Workflow to publish to GitHub Pages.
-You should select that in your settings as explained below and do not create another Custom Workflow.**

-FYI: GitHub Pages for public repos are free, private repos require paid GitHub subscription.
+1. Go to your repo -> Settings -> Pages (on the left) and select `GitHub Actions` option in the `Source` select box, change it from `Deploy from a branch`.
+2. Do not select Jekyll or static site options below, don't click on them.
+3. Go to Actions tab of your repo, beside `Code` and `Pull requests`.
+4. **Enable the Workflow**.
+5. Select Deploy Website from the left column.
+6. Click `Run Workflow` button on the right and click `Run Workflow` again.
+7. Now Select `All workflows` on the left column and see the progress of the build process.

 ### Using GitHub Pages as `https://username.github.io`

-* Your repo name must be `username.github.io` for this to work.
-Username is github username, lowercase.
-Rename your repo.
-* Go to your repo -> Settings -> Pages (on the left) and select GitHub Actions option in the Source select box.
+Nothing else to do, your website should be alive.

 ### Using GitHub Pages through custom domain

-* Your repo name could be anything
-* Go to your repo -> Settings -> Pages (on the left) and select GitHub Actions option in the Source select box.
+* Go to `your repo -> Settings -> Pages` (on the left) and select GitHub Actions option in the Source select box.
 * Add a custom domain below, anything you want, you will need to access to its DNS records.
 * Add below A and AAAA records for your domain name or subdomain.
 Official docs are here: https://docs.github.com/en/pages/configuring-a-custom-domain-for-your-github-pages-site